Rudd-O/qubes-shared-folders/README.md

 ### Manage file shares

-Your dom0 has an application called *Folder share manager* (`qvm-folder-share-manager`) that allows you to define or revoke grants or blocks on particular file shares:
+Your dom0 has a settings tool called *Folder share manager* (`qvm-folder-share-manager`) that allows you to define or revoke *permanent* grants or denials on particular file shares:

 ![Authorization dialog example](./doc/folder-share-manager.png)

+Temporary one-time grants or denials are handled internally, not persisted for long (they are ephemeral) and they cannot be modified through this settings tool.

 ## Comparison with other solutions